KodiCore/DiscordBot/README.md

 # KodiCore - DiscordBot

-A simple plugin using KodiCore and it's Discord features.
+A simple Discord Bot for Spigot using KodiCore.

+Depends on KodiCore in your `plugins/` folder.